linzhangUCA/3421tpl-multi-sensor_navigation/README.md

 - (20%) Stage 3 - Navigation with camera:
     - Guide your robot with an ArUco marker.
-    - You;ll need to set up communication between Pi and Pico.
+    - You'll need to set up communication between Pi and Pico.
     - (5%) **Stop within 1 meter radius to the goal**.
-    - Refer to Robotic Vision [slides](https://linzhanguca.github.io/_docs/robotics1-2024/1105/vision.pdf)
+    - Refer to Robotic Vision [slides](https://linzhanguca.github.io/_docs/robotics1-2024/1105/vision.pdf).

 - Miscellaneous:
     - Only one LED is required (you pick color).
 Turn it on when any motor is spinning.
 Turn it off if robot is fully stopped.